I searched for a way to complete the update of a webserver and specifically the packages afflicted, which are:

 Looking for the file

 I remembered that when upgrading a package, the previous configuration file is saved with an extra extension in the file name.
 So I went looking for such files.

 The last modification date of the file hv_kvp_daemon_3.2.0-67-virtual was in 2014, which I believed to be too old to be applicable.
 However, the file hv_kvp_daemon.hv-kvp-daemon-init was actually installed at the same time as other files that begin with ‘hv_’, part of the same package.
 But this file was not listed in the packages file list, so I wasnt certain that this was the file that I was looking for.

 On APT Browse, I found what the contents of /usr/sbin/hv_kvp_daemon should be (although it is not the lastest version), which seems to be the same as hv_kvp_daemon.hv-kvp-daemon-init.

 Solution: so I made a symbolic link from hv_kvp_daemon.hv-kvp-daemon-init to hv_kvp_daemon, and when running apt upgrade the packages all updated correctly and everything was fully installed and fully up to date again.

 After some thinking, I remembered that I recently upgraded the server.
 The underlying issue might have started by an earlier upgrade from Ubuntu 12.04 to 14.04 and only shown itself after the first update of linux-cloud-tools-common.

-Note: after posting this article I found out that the solution had already been mentioned on this blog, so much for thinking I was the awesome pioneer in this solution.
+Note: after posting this article I found out that the solution had already been mentioned on this bug report, so much for thinking I was the awesome pioneer in this solution.